ab77/netflix-proxy/README.md

 [n15] See, https://openvz.org/Docker_inside_CT.

 [n16] Netflix have most definitely blocked this service provider network ranges, so following the process is unlikely to yeild an unblocking solution.

+[n17] IPv6 client support is enabled by default, so `AAAA` queries to `netflix-proxy` DNS will return an IPv6 record.

 ```
 -- v2.5